Richmond Disability Attorney: Our Virginia Social Security Disability Lawyers Help You Get Approved for SSDI Benefits and SSI

 Then contact Richmond Social Security disability attorney Corey Pollard for a free consultation.
 There is never a fee unless you’re approved for SSD benefits or SSI.
 Call us at 804-251-1620 to get started.
 Our Richmond disability lawyers are available 24/7.
 We can help reduce your stress while you try to get approved for disability.

 Every political season the news is full of reports and discussions about Social Security.
 The focus is on Social Security payments for retired people.
 But the Social Security Act provides for more than just monthly Old-Age and Survivors and Insurance payments to people age 62 and over.

 In 1956 Congress amended the Social Security Act to provide cash benefits to adults who have not reached retirement age but who are unable to work due to physical or mental disabilities.
 These disability payments are funded by a payroll tax called FICA.

 FICA stands for the Federal Insurance Contributions Act.
 The rationale behind FICA is that workers pay into the Social Security disability system while they’re young so that the money is available if they’re unable to work because of disability at a later date.

 In 1972 the Social Security Act was amended once again to create the Supplemental Security Income (SSI) program.
 The standard for proving disability is the same under the SSI program as it is under SSDI, but the non-medical requirements are different.
 SSI is available to disabled adults and children who do not have a strong work history but who do have limited assets, resources, and income.

 All these years later the purpose of the Social Security disability system remains the same – to provide cash benefits to those who cannot continue working because of their physical or mental health.
 But meeting the definition of disability is difficult.

-Social Security disability lawyer Corey Pollard and our Richmond SSD attorneys know and understand the disability process.
+Richmond disability attorney Corey Pollard and our Virginia Social Security Disability lawyers know and understand the disability process.
 And we want to help you navigated this complicated system of law.